You are here

 Water tourism in Latvia

 Boating on Latvia’s rivers provides a vista of lovely forests, rugged rock formations, and more, convincing every traveler that there is nothing better than recreation in the fresh air.
 Our rivers are well suited for vacationers with limited boating/rafting experience, with springtime waters or rapids offering the most extreme adventures.
+And if you better like to lay back and relax, you can always book a boat trip on Daugava!

 Each province of Latvia has plenty of rivers that one can become familiar with first hand - in a canoe or raft.
 Rivers that will surprise you with something new each time you venture out.